Top Attractions in Bangkok for History Enthusiasts

 Ayutthaya Historical Park

 While not in the city limits, Ayutthaya Historical Park is well worth the journey for history lovers.
-Set far away from the hustle and bustle of Bangkok by 90-minute fast train from Hualamphong, this UNESCO World Heritage Site is set on an island encircled by the Chao Phraya, Pa Sak and Lopburi Rivers.
+Set far away from the hustle and bustle of Bangkok by a 90-minute fast train from Hualamphong, this UNESCO World Heritage Site is set on an island encircled by the Chao Phraya, Pa Sak and Lopburi Rivers.
 Boasting an assortment of over 400 temples, this magnificent island is something that everyone visiting Thailand should see.
 Ayutthaya Historical Park has countless ruins, but many of the shrines and prang Khmer towers have been brought back to life.
-The stunning location gives guests an eye-catching contrast between the rust-coloured temples and verdant greenery of the surroundings.
+The stunning location gives guests an eye-catching contrast between the rust-coloured temples and the verdant greenery of the surroundings.

 Chinatown

 Chinatown in Bangkok is one of the best in the world.
-Consisting of webs of small passageways, incredible food, markets, temples and cultural richness, Bangkok’s Chinatown is one of most enjoyable spots in the city to stroll through.
+Consisting of webs of small passageways, incredible food, markets, temples and cultural richness, Bangkok’s Chinatown is one of the most enjoyable spots in the city to stroll through.
 Wat Traimit Temple in Chinatown holds the largest image of Buddha in the world, weighing in at 5.5 tons and clocking in at 700 years old.
 In addition, Chinatown holds a host of old-fashioned shophouses that sell spices, foods, traditional trinkets and much more.

 Suan Pakkad Palace

 Comparatively unknown and worthy of a visit, Suan Pakkad Palace is made up of eight beautiful traditional Thai homes.
 With steep triangular roofs and lush gardens throughout the complex, it is surprising that this hidden gem is not busier.
-As the former home to Prince Paribatra, many of the Thai houses in Suan Pakkad Palace contain collectables and mementos from the prince’s personal collections, involving art, musical instruments, glassware and more.
+As the former home to Prince Paribatra, many of the Thai houses in Suan Pakkad Palace contain collectables and mementos from the prince’s collections, including art, musical instruments, glassware and more.
 It also holds ancient pottery from Ban Chiang, a UNESCO World Heritage site.

 MR Kukrit Pramoj House